welbornprod/timeitcompare/README.md

                             that from each snippet's run time.
     -s code,--setup code  : Setup code for timeit (same as timeit -s).
                             Can be used multiple times.
+                            This can also be a file name to read setup code from.
     -v,--version          : Show version and exit.
 ```